On this page:

 Nike Advertisement in which Michael Jordan shows his grit.
 Watch the video and notice when Michael is talking about the five characteristics of people with grit.

 Goal Setting is critical to achieving success.
 A goal is a specific level of performance on some task that typically has a desired outcome identified within a specific time frame.
 Goals may be short-term or long-term.
 Typically many short-term goals are met in pursuit of a long-term goal.
-For example, a person may have the long term goal of increasing their GPA from a 2.5 to a 3.5 by the end of the next academic year.
+For example, a person may have the long-term goal of increasing their GPA from 2.5 to 3.5 by the end of the next academic year.
 That would be considered a long-term goal.
 There may be many short-term goals identified toward the pursuit of that long-term goal.
 For example, obtaining a grade of "A" in each class, establishing a study schedule, and many other goals could all be short-term goals in pursuit of the long-term goal.
 Go to the Goal Setting Section of Academic Success Strategies for more information.

 Emotional Acceptance refers to our ability to be mindful.
 Being aware of our thoughts and feelings in the moment with acceptance is the hallmark of living in a mindful way.
 Mindfulness refers to the ability to focus one's attention on those experiences occurring in the present moment in a way that is accepting of the experience.
 Mindfulness is a skill that is typically taught through mindful practice.

-Just as the pianist needs to practice his scales or the basketball player her free throws, to improve our mindfulness skills we need to practice those behaviors that enhance our ability to be mindful.
-If we pay attention to what we typically focus our attention to, we often notice that our attention/thinking is focused on the past or the future.
+Just as the pianist needs to practice his scales or the basketball player her free throws, to improve the mindfulness skills we need to practice those behaviors that enhance our ability to be mindful.
+If we pay attention to what we typically focus our attention on, we often notice that our attention/thinking is focused on the past or the future.
 We typically think about what happened in the past or what we want to happen in the future.
 This typically results in our making poor decisions in the present.
 The present moment is really the only place that we can be, and yet we focus quite a bit of our attention on being somewhere else.
-Being Mindful increases our ability to concentrate, be successful, be compassionate, and experience happiness happiness more often.
+Being Mindful increases our ability to concentrate, be successful, be compassionate, and experience happiness more often.